 - Provide segregation between incompatible substances

 One reason why wooden cabinets are unsafe for storing packages of flammable liquids is because they are permeable.
 Permeable materials are materials that will allow liquids and gases to pass through it.
-When a flammable liquids storage cabinet is constructed from permeable material, it reduces its ability to;

 - Contain flammable liquids spills

 - Segregate flammable liquids from other incompatible substances

 If flammable liquids spilled inside a wooden cabinet, the cabinet would not have the ability to contain the flammable liquid.
 The flammable liquid would seep through the wood and into the workplace.
 Uncontained flammable liquid spills increase the risk of slip and fall incidents.
 They can also spark fires or explosions if they meet an ignition source.